IRB Application Process

 - Outline your description of proposed project in the application form.

-- Attach any auxiliary materials (the questionnaire you plan to use, permission letters from data collection sites, certification for CITI or NIH training) to the above documents as one continuous PDF file.
+- Attach any auxiliary materials (the questionnaire you plan to use, permission letters from data collection sites, certification for CITI training) to the above documents as one continuous PDF file.

 - All submissions must be done by a full-time faculty, or adjunct faculty members, the application form should be reviewed and signed by a faculty member if the study is student initiated.
 The faculty member should send the student copies of all correspondence between the IRB committee and the faculty.